Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Baltimore

-Thanks to the hit series The Wire, many people have the wrong impression of Baltimore.
+Thanks to the hit TV series, The Wire, many people have the wrong impression of Baltimore.
 There’s a lot to appreciate about this bustling city, its history, and its culture.
-It makes for one of the best day trips from DC to take with family or friends.
+It makes for one of the best day trips to take with family or friends from DC.

 You’ll find plenty of family activities to do including the Maryland Science Center, the Baltimore Aquarium, and the American Visionary Art Museum.
 Each of these warrants its own day trip, so we’ll dive into separate entries for each in a minute.

-For more adult-friendly day trips from Washington DC to Baltimore, you could hang out at Fells Point, Power Plant Live!
+In the Mount Washington neighborhood, book lovers will love visiting the George Peabody Library or you may want to walk to the top of Baltimore’s Washington Monument.
+For more adult-friendly day trips to Baltimore, you could hang out at Fells Point, Power Plant Live!
 Or catch a baseball game at Camden Yards.

 National Aquarium